0glabs/0g-doc/docs/run-a-node/overview.md

 ##### **Data Availability Services**
 DA Nodes are similar to Storage Nodes but focus on immediacy and short-term accessibility to support real-time operations.
 This data is typically used by Layer 2 and rollup solutions for data availability and is not typically stored long-term.
 Think of these nodes as the network's librarians, ensuring that data can be quickly retrieved when needed.

+##### **Archival Nodes**
+Archival Nodes maintain complete historical blockchain data and state, providing comprehensive access to the network's entire history.
+These nodes are essential for applications requiring historical data analysis, compliance, and serving as reliable backups for the network's complete transaction history.

 ### Why Run a Node?

 Running a node isn't just about supporting the network; it's also a way to earn rewards for your contribution.
 By actively participating in the 0G ecosystem, you'll be eligible to receive rewards that incentivize your efforts.